dcos/examples/1.8/arangodb/README.md

 to mix all three data models and supports joins and transactions.

 - Estimated time for completion: 5 minutes
-- Target Audience: Anyone who wants to deploy a distributed multi-model database on DC/OS.
+- Target audience: Anyone who wants to deploy a distributed multi-model database on DC/OS.
 Beginner level.
 - Scope: Covers the basics in order to get you started with ArangoDB on DC/OS.

 ## Prerequisites